ES

 • Accidents where all involved drivers stay at the scene and exchange contact and insurance information with each other.
 This means hit-and-run accidents, even those with no injury or damage, require police response.

-If you’re in an accident that fits the above description, you don’t need to call Philadelphia police to respond to the scene.
 However, you should still follow up and report the accident to the police after the fact; it ensures accurate police records.
 You may need to have a record of the accident in case of insurance claims down the road.

 HOW TO REPORT MINOR CAR ACCIDENTS IN PHILADELPHIA